jwalton/rust-book-abridged/docs/ch08-common-collections.md

 Unlike with a vector, you can't index into a string with `[]`.

 Many languages treat indexing into a string as getting the nth byte from a string, but mainly this is a throwback to the days when we used encodings like 8-bit ASCII, where a single byte was a single character on the screen.
-In Rust, Strings are stored using UTF-8 encoding, and it's not entirely clear what the index operator should do here.
-Should `s[0]` return the first byte?
-The first char?
-Since this answer isn't clear, Rust errs on the side of safety and just doesn't let you do this.
-You can however convert a String into the underlying bytes with the `s.bytes()` method or to an array of chars with `s.chars()`.
+Rust doesn't allow you to index into a String like this.
+You can use the `s.bytes()` method to get an iterator over the underlying bytes, or `s.chars()` to get at the underlying unicode scalar values.

 ### Bytes and Scalar Values and Grapheme Clusters!
 Oh My!